oroinc/documentation/install_upgrade/installation_quick_start_dev/service/installation_via_UI.rst

 6. At the *Administration* step, provide the following information:

      a) Organization name
-     b) Application URL (e.g. http://commerce.MyCompany.com)
+     b) Application URL (e.g. http://crm.MyCompany.com)
      c) Create the first system administrator by providing a user name, a password (with confirmation), an email, and their first and last name.
      d) If necessary, select the *Load Sample Data* check box.

         .. note:: Load Sample Data only for learning purposes, test deployments and pre-production deployments.
-In this mode, OroCommerce is populated with sample data that help you unlock all the features so that you can quickly test the system after re-configuration or customization.
+In this mode, OroCRM is populated with sample data that help you unlock all the features so that you can quickly test the system after re-configuration or customization.

      .. _a-5-finalization: